WE ARE – The Largest Canadian Ship Repair and Construction Company on the Great Lakes

 Heddle Shipyards has operated shipyards in Canada for over 30 years.
 Our success is based on our commitment to safety, hard work and innovative thinking.

-With facilities across the Great Lakes and East Coast, Heddle Shipyards is on course to be recognized as the most reliable provider of ship repair services in Canada.
-We strive to exceed industry standards for quality, health and safety and build meaningful and consistent relationships with our customers, suppliers, partners and employees.
+With facilities across the Great Lakes, Heddle Shipyards is on course to be recognized as the most reliable provider of ship repair services in Canada.
+We strive to exceed industry standards for quality, health and safety, and to build meaningful and consistent relationships with our customers, suppliers, partners and employees.

 Our core business is ship repair and maintenance.
 We also offer a range of complimentary Vessel Lifecycle Services, from new builds to vessel recycling.
 We excel in Heavy Industrial Fabrication Services as well as Project Support Services.
 We are ISO 9001:2015 Certified.